Best practices for nonadiabatic molecular dynamics simulations: Underlying concepts and methods for computational photochemistry

 \subsection{Electronic structure for excited electronic states}

 To determine the electronic structure of a molecule, one needs to calculate a manifold composed of a ground and (multiple) electronically excited states.
-Electronic states of molecules, characterized by their electronic energies and electronic wavefunctions, are routinely obtained by solving an eigenvalue problem of the stationary electronic Schr{\"o}dinger equation with the nuclei fixed -- Eq.~\eqref{eq:tise}.
+Electronic states of molecules, characterized by their electronic energies and electronic wavefunctions, are obtained by solving an eigenvalue problem of the stationary electronic Schr{\"o}dinger equation with the nuclei fixed -- Eq.~\eqref{eq:tise}.
 By solving the electronic Schr\"{o}dinger equation for various nuclear geometries, one can scan the PES of each electronic state.
-Electronic states mapped in this way are adiabatic electronic states, and they will be our primary focus throughout the text (see Sec.~\ref{sec_adiabatic_diabatic} below for a discussion on the difference between adiabatic and diabatic electronic states).
-Calculations of adiabatic electronic states can be easily performed with various electronic structure programs, often in a rather black-box manner.
+Electronic states mapped in this way are called adiabatic electronic states, and they will be our primary focus throughout the text.
+In the following, we start by providing a discussion on a series of concepts of key importance when characterizing the (in-principle exact) electronic states of a molecule, namely the adiabatic and diabatic representation for the electronic states (Section~\ref{sec_adiabatic_diabatic}) and conical intersections (CXs) (Section~\ref{ch2_cx}).

-Two broad families of electronic structure methods are used to calculate adiabatic electronic states, wavefunction-based and density-based methods, within which we can find formal, rigorous approaches as well as semiempirical strategies.
-Section~\ref{sec:wft} discusses the wavefunction-based methods, whilst Section~\ref{sec:dftbased} focuses on the density-based approaches.
-We also note that subsequent sections of this work will address the challenge of selecting an appropriate electronic-structure method for a molecule of interest.
+We then discuss practical approximations to the electronic Schr{\"o}dinger equation (Eq.~\eqref{eq:tise}), at the heart of the different electronic-structure methods for excited electronic states, focusing on their pros and cons for nonadiabatic molecular dynamics.
+Two broad families of electronic structure methods are used to calculate electronic quantities of importance for nonadiabatic dynamics (e.g., electronic energies, nuclear gradient, nonadiabatic coupling terms): the approaches based on an approximation of the electronic wavefunction -- the wavefunction-based methods -- and the techniques focusing on the electronic density -- the density-based methods, within which we can find formal, rigorous approaches as well as semiempirical strategies.
+Section~\ref{sec:wft} discusses the wavefunction-based methods and Section~\ref{sec:dftbased} focuses on the density-based approaches.
+We also note that Section~\ref{sec:banchmarkelstr} will address the challenge of selecting an appropriate electronic-structure method for a molecule of interest.